(Photo by Antonina, a fantastic London contemporary portrait photographer)

 All through my teens and my twenties, I’ve been involved in workshops with other writers, so I’m used to giving feedback and I know what sorts of issues to watch out for.
 I also really enjoy working with people on their writing, so it was quickly obvious that coaching was a good fit!
 I’ve also got a degree in English and a Masters in Creative Writing, which means that I usually know what I’m talking about…

-I started out by working with a few people for free, until I was confident in charging for my coaching – then I set up my coaching page here on Aliventures.
-Almost every client I work with books multiple sessions, so coaching has become a steady income stream for me.
+I started out by working with a few people for free, until I was confident in charging for my coaching, then worked one-on-one with paying clients.
+Almost every client I worked with booked multiple sessions.

 How much does coaching make?

-I charge $79 for an hour-long coaching session.
-I usually spend around half an hour preparing for each session, reading the client’s work.
+I started at $79 for an hour-long session, then charged $79 for an 45 minute coaching session.
+I usually spent around half an hour preparing for each session, reading the client’s work.

 How Do I Become A Life Coach? – a great post by Tim Brownson (who’s a fantastic life coach).
 Life coaching is a booming industry; if you’re interested in getting trained and certified, Tim explains how.